-SDM reference manual
+SDM-PSI reference manual

 This manual focuses on the software developed for the Seed-based d Mapping (formerly Signed Differential Mapping; SDM) method, an improved meta-analytic approach for voxel-based neuroimaging studies.

 |Introduction||Summary of the method and its main features.|

 |Changes in version 6.21||Changes in the behaviour of SDM software in version 6.21 as compared to previous versions.|

 |Preparation||Retrieved neuroimaging data must be included in a folder (see Preparing the folder), and information on samples, groups or variables must be introduced in the SDM table (see Creation of the SDM table).
 The last step of the preparation is the preprocessing of the studies and their Monte Carlo randomizations (see Preprocessing), preceded by a set of special steps in case of TBSS meta-analyses (see TBSS preprocessing).|

 |Globals analysis||You can conduct a (rather simple) meta-analysis of the global variables, e.g., the global gray matter in a meta-analysis of VBM studies, optionally adjusting for groups or covariates.|

 |Calculations||It is possible to calculate meta-analytic means (see Mean analyses), comparisons between groups including covariates (see Linear model analyses: comparing groups) and meta-regressions (see Linear model analyses: meta-regression).|